plumi/plumi.content/plumi/content/README.txt

 basic operations like adding, updadating and deleting PlumiVideo content items.

-Adding a new PlumiVideo content item
+Adding a new Video content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.